thakurpratham539-coder/edu-assist/README.md

 ---

+> **Note:** Both contributors shown on this repository — **livedashboardsite** and **thakurpratham539-coder** — are personal GitHub accounts belonging to the same person (Prathamesh Thakur).
+The project was originally created under `thakurpratham539-coder` and later transferred to `livedashboardsite`, which is why both appear in the contributor list.

+---

 ## 📄 License

 This project is licensed under the **MIT License** — feel free to use, modify and distribute.